yuxiangtan/QueryFuse/QueryFuse_v1/anaconda_env_setting_ReadMe.txt

 #First, you need to download and install the dependencies from channels.
 #The command line is:
-conda create -c dan_blanchard -c file://restricted/projectnb/montilab-p/conda_channel --file QF_v1_anaconda_requirements.txt -n QF_v1
+conda create -c https://conda.binstar.org/yuxiang --file QF_v1_anaconda_requirements.txt -n QF_v1

 #In "QF_v1_anaconda_requirements.txt" file, all the dependencies are listed.